What is the point of the plot anyway?

 Theme In Action

-A great example of the theme, both the large and the specific aspects of it at play within a movie, is seen in Rob Reiner’s When Harry Met Sally.
+One of the great examples of themes in movies, both the large and the specific aspects of it at play within a movie, is seen in Rob Reiner’s When Harry Met Sally.

 This romantic movie features the theme of love.
 Love motivates all the action in the plot and the motivations of the characters.
 This is the big, universal concept behind the story.